Frequently Asked Questions

 How long will we work together for?

-In our first session, we'll talk about what your issues are and agree an initial period of time to work together that feels right for you, and takes into account what you can afford.
+In our first session, we'll talk about what your issues are and probably agree an initial period of time to work together that feels right for you, and takes into account what you can afford.
 We'll review our work together regularly, to make sure you're getting what you want from the psychotherapy, and we'll keep an open conversation about how long you would like to keep coming for.
-You'll experience ups and downs in therapy, and sometimes you might feel like you want to quit, and sometimes you'll feel like things are going really well.
+Most people experience ups and downs in therapy, and sometimes you might feel like you want to quit, and sometimes you might feel like things are going really well.
 I believe the important thing is that we keep talking about how you're doing.

 Is it completely confidential?